What is Compression Molding?

 Compression molding takes longer to complete.
 This is why you must ensure you give it enough time to produce the number of products as promised.

-Injection molding can be faster – this method allows time to test prototypes and make revisions when needed.
+Injection molding can be faster.
+This method allows time to test prototypes and make revisions when needed.

 Choosing between compression molding and injection molding will depend on the product’s application and the ideal completion time.

 For some, injection molding has the advantage over compression molding because it allows intricate designs and the creation of prototypes.
-However, compression molding still has its benefits.
-The straightforward process can be ideal for some production requirements.

 Make sure you talk to your manufacturer and give them the complete details of what you want to produce.
 That way, they can give you the options available to get the best result.

-As one of China’s leading custom silicone rubber products manufacturers, Hongju is dedicated to providing value to our customers.
 Our main products include custom silicone rubber keypads, rubber O-rings, gaskets and seals, rubber feet, etc.

 Check out our services: